ecoco/magento_profiler/README.md

 Welcome to the Ecocode Web Profiler for Magento.

-This profiler is based on the awesome Symfony WebProfiler.
+This profiler is based on the awesome [Symfony WebProfiler][4].
 The concept and code of the WebProfiler is ported to the magento needs as good as possible.

 ## Requirements
 * php >= 5.4
 * magento < 2

+Tested with magento
+1.7, 1.8.
+1.9

 ---
 ![Toolbar](/docs/image/toolbar.jpg "Toolbar")